Adversing/Adversing/README.md

 I worked on these servers (as Developer):

 » ❄️ Winter.gg |
-» ⚔️ RevampMC.eu
+» ⚔️ RevampMC.eu |
+» ⚔️ PotPvP Network |

 # 💻 | Currently working on...
-I am currently working as developer on a network called "PotPvP".
+I am currently working as developer on various networks as EdenMine, Tharest and RetroHQ.

 # 💼 | How can I contact you?
 You can contact me on Twitter (@Adversing_), on Telegram (@changingthepast), or on Discord (Adversing#8422).